 I need to make a list of things that I am to talk about with my psychologist, and in my current state of anger at my father, I feel this is the perfect time.

 What happened.
 In general, my father does not think before he acts, and then he gets his ass kicked by the law.
 He gets into trouble thinking he is smarter and above the law.
-This time, he illegally rented his main floor out to -- a smart move, but I told him to check with the local law before he does so to make sure he is allowed to do it.
-"Don't worry," he told me, "if they catch me, I'll just remove my kitchen stove because that is all that is required -- you can't have more than one kitchen in a ."
+This time, he illegally rented his main floor out to tenants -- a smart move, but I told him to check with the local law before he does so to make sure he is allowed to do it.
+"Don't worry," he told me, "if they catch me, I'll just remove my kitchen stove because that is all that is required -- you can't have more than one kitchen in a one-family house."
 When I asked him if he was sure about it, he said, "Of course I'm sure."

-Well, today he got a summons for having an among other municipal violations, which when I checked it out are misdemeanors and can cause the mortgage to be accelerated by the bank, the water to be shut off by the municipality causing the house to be condemned and held unfit for living.
+Well, today he got a summons for having an illegal apartment among other municipal violations, which when I checked it out are misdemeanors and can cause the mortgage to be accelerated by the bank, the water to be shut off by the municipality causing the house to be condemned and held unfit for living.
 In other words, my dad could lose the house.

 When I approached him about the summons, he shrugged and asked me to research the law and to find out what his options were.
 I immediately got upset and I asked him, "Didn't you check this out before you rented it out??
 Didn't you check it out before you decided to buy the house from your brother who you knew would report you to the authorities for having an illegal apartment??"
 I knew his brother would report him all along, and I told him to be prepared for it.